felipecembranelli/az-204/README.md

-Lab 03: Retrieve Azure Storage resources and metadata by using the Azure Storage SDK for .NET (DONE) Lab 04: Construct a polyglot (CosmosDb) data solution (DONE) Lab 05: Deploy compute workloads by using images and containers (DONE) Lab 06: Authenticate by using OpenID Connect, MSAL, and .NET SDKs ** Lab 07: Access resource secrets more securely across services ** Lab 08: Create a multi-tier solution by using Azure services (APIM) (DONE) Lab 09: Publish and subscribe to Event Grid events (DONE) Lab 10: Asynchronously process messages by using Azure Service Bus Queues (DONE) Lab 11: Monitor services that are deployed to Azure ** Lab 12: Enhance a web application by using the Azure Content Delivery Network **
+Lab 03: Retrieve Azure Storage resources and metadata by using the Azure Storage SDK for .NET (DONE) Lab 04: Construct a polyglot (CosmosDb) data solution (DONE) Lab 05: Deploy compute workloads by using images and containers (DONE) Lab 06: Authenticate by using OpenID Connect, MSAL, and .NET SDKs (DONE) Lab 07: Access resource secrets more securely across services ** Lab 08: Create a multi-tier solution by using Azure services (APIM) (DONE) Lab 09: Publish and subscribe to Event Grid events (DONE) Lab 10: Asynchronously process messages by using Azure Service Bus Queues (DONE) Lab 11: Monitor services that are deployed to Azure ** Lab 12: Enhance a web application by using the Azure Content Delivery Network (DONE)

-Missing labs:
+## Additional labs:
 - Event Hub
 - ??